StereoKit/StereoKit-Docs/docs/Pages/StereoKit/SKSettings/logFilter.md

 ---
 layout: default
 title: SKSettings.logFilter
 description: The default log filtering level.
 This can be changed at runtime, but this allows you to set the log filter before Initialization occurs, so you can choose to get information from that.
-Default is LogLevel.Info.
+Default is LogLevel.Diagnostic.
 ---
 # [SKSettings]({{site.url}}/Pages/StereoKit/SKSettings.html).logFilter